 Despite having suffered from much political instability in the past, political risk in China now is comparatively low due to the single-party political system.
 Research has shown that the Chinese are generally happy and satisfied with the country.
 As China continues to push forward in the global market, the ruling CPC will likely introduce favorable measures to reinforce its political and social stability.

 According to statistics by the World Bank, the population of China stands at 1.351 billion in 2012, firmly holding the top spot.
 China is also ranked number four in terms of land mass.
 A large population with the availability of land means a potentially large market.
-In addition, China has a rapidly rising middle class that already exceeds the entire population of the United States, and expected to hit more than 800 million within the next 15 years, China presents a huge potential for would-be investors.
+In addition, China has a rapidly rising middle class that already exceeds the entire population of the United States, and they're expected to hit more than 800 million within the next 15 years.
+China presents a huge potential for would-be investors.

-Leveraging the use of the Internet can remove barriers in gaining access to the China market.
+Leveraging the use of the Internet can remove barriers to gaining access to the China market.
 In recent years, there has been a surge in the Internet population of China, which is set to reach 800 million users by 2015.
 Weibo, the largest social networking platform in China, has an astounding 600 million user base with more than 60 million active users daily as of 2013.
 Social media has undoubtedly become an effective and necessary marketing entry tool in this increasingly globalized but ‘smaller’ world.

 Kelley, N. L. & Shenkar, O. 1993.
 International Business in China: Understanding the Global Economic Crisis.
 Routledge.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.